Signup/Sign In

 JavaScript Literals and Keywords

-A JavaScript Literal can be a numeric, string, floating-point value, a boolean value or even an object.
-In simple words, any value is literal, if you write a string "Studytonight" is a literal, any number like 7007 is a literal, etc.
+A JavaScript Literal can be a numeric, string, floating-point value, a boolean value, an array, or an object.
+In simple words, any value is a literal, if you write a string "Studytonight" - that is a literal, any number like 7007 is also a literal, etc.

 JavaScript supports various types of literals which are listed below: